unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 --- abstract

-A single digital signature key is often relied upon to produce signatures that have different semantics.
-This produces a potential problem whereby signatures with different intended uses can be confused.
-The addition of context strings in signatures removes this problem.
+A single cryptographic key is often relied upon to produce muliple cryptographic artifacts that each have different semantics.
+This produces a potential problem whereby artifacts with different intended uses can be confused.
+The addition of context labels removes this problem.

 --- middle

 # Introduction

-Digital signatures are used in a range of different contexts.
+The same cryptographic primitive can be used in a range of different contexts.
 These uses are often developed in isolation, which leads to the potential for data structures that are used in one protocol having plausible interpretations in other protocols.
 This gives an opportunity for cross-protocol attacks, wherein a well-behaved participant in one protocol can be coerced into creating a cryptographic object that, when interpreted by a different protocol, introduces a vulnerability.

-Reuse of signing keys across different contexts is strongly discouraged.
-However, in some cases, use of the same key across contexts might be unavoidable.
-For example, the same key might need to be used in multiple versions of the same protocol, or a protocol might define multiple uses for signatures using the same key.
+Reuse of the same key in multiple contexts is strongly discouraged.
+However, in some cases, use of the same key might be unavoidable.
+For example, the same key might need to be used in multiple versions of the same protocol, or a protocol might define multiple uses for a particular type of key.

-Including a unique protocol- and usage- specific context label as input to all signing operations prevents a signature created in one context from being successfully validated in a different context.
+Including a unique protocol- and usage- specific context label as input to a cryptographic operation prevents objects created in one context from being mistakenly used in a different context.

 This document describes a uniform approach for the inclusion of context labels and a registry for unique labels.
+It covers the use of these labels in digital signatures, key derivation functions (KDFs), and message authentication codes (MACs).

 Existing protocols might already include a unique context label.
 This document collects some of these existing labels into the context label registry.